Yona-p/Yona-p/README.md

 - 🌱 I’m currently forging a place in the buzzing world of Machine Learning and AI engineering.
 - 💞️ I'm looking to collaborate on AI solutions that ease companies' workloads and find ways to reduce the energy impact of these machines.
 - 📫 You can reach me by connecting to my linkedin : https://www.linkedin.com/in/ron-pqt-17a5b2319
-- ⚡ Fun fact: I want to learn Quantumn AI and I hope the current road will take me there.:)
+- ⚡ Other interests: I want to learn Quantumn AI but I still got a long road to take.
+I hope the current road will take me there.:)

 <!---
 Yona-p/Yona-p is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.